stgl/pymccrgb/paper/paper.md

 PDAL library and it is intended to be easy to extend to other classification methods or point classes [@pdal2018,@pedregosa2011,@vanderwalt2011].

-It builds on a popular open source algorithm, multiscale curvature classification (MCC) [@evans2007], by training a support vector machine classifier using color features of vegetation points and updating the ground classification according to color similarity.
+This method builds on a popular open source algorithm, multiscale curvature classification (MCC) [@evans2007], by training a support vector machine classifier using color features of vegetation points and updating the ground classification according to color similarity.
 This new two-stage algorithm,